I) Child Death

 Overview of Child Death

-Staffordshire and Stoke-on-Trent LSCB created a Child Death Overview Panel in April 1st 2008, following the statutory requirement for all Local Safeguarding Children Boards (LSCB) to ensure that a review of each death of a child normally resident in the LSCB’s area is undertaken.
+Staffordshire and Stoke-on-Trent LSCB follows the statutory requirement for all Local Safeguarding Children Boards (LSCB) to ensure that a review of each death of a child normally resident in the LSCB’s area is undertaken.

 Staffordshire and Stoke-on-Trent LSCB's share one panel.
 The Panel has a fixed core membership drawn from organisations represented on the LSCB and have flexibility to co-opt other relevant professionals to discuss certain types of death as and when appropriate.
 The Staffordshire and Stoke-on-Trent CDOP has a professional from public health as well as child health.

-- Carrie Wain - Staffordshire Safeguarding Children Board Manager
+- Lynne Milligan Interim Staffordshire Safeguarding Children Board Manager

-- Angela Jervis - Head of Safeguarding, Staffordshire and Stoke on Trent Partnership NHS Trust
+- Angela Jervis Head of Safeguarding, Staffordshire & Stoke-on-Trent Partnership NHS Trust

 The Child Death Overview Panel should be informed of the deaths of all children normally resident in their geographical area.
 The Designated person to whom the death notification and other data on each death should be sent is the CDOP Co-ordinator.
 The Co-ordinator also uses sources available, such as professional contacts or the media, to find out about cases when a child who is normally resident in their area dies abroad.